cyberw01f/bashingItUp/README.md

 # bashingItUp
-Exploring power of bash in daily use
+Exploring power of bash in daily life